matt-azar/nn-in-zig/README.md

 ```

 Upon running the program, a GUI window will appear where you can select a few training parameters for the neural network.
 You also have the option to load the weights and biases from a pre-trained model.
 Currently the only option is to load from the default location "mnist_model.bin", which is also the default save location for the model after training.
 Every time you train the model, it will overwrite this file.
 Training the model takes less than a minute with a reasonable number of epochs (each epoch takes about 2 seconds on my machine).

+## Todo list

+-   Improve the GUI.
+It's currently written in C using SDL2 and is very primitive.
+-   Allow the user to modify the neural network architecture (number of layers, number of neurons per layer, activation functions, etc.).